by Kathya Alexander

 Started in 2009 by Cuban immigrant Jorge Enrique González, SLFF is the only one of its kind in the Pacific Northwest.
 Coinciding with Hispanic Heritage Month, the festival runs every year during the month of October.
 Films this year again come from all over the world, including Argentina, Mexico, Uruguay, Brazil, U.S., Colombia, Venezuela, Cuba, Greece, Italy, Puerto Rico, and Spain.

-Canceled last year due to COVID-19, this year SLFF will strictly follow federal, state, and local COVID-19 safety protocols.
+With in-person programming canceled last year due to COVID-19, this year SLFF will strictly follow federal, state, and local COVID-19 safety protocols.
 Hand sanitizers and masks will be provided on site for in-person viewings.
 Attendees, regardless of vaccination status, must wear masks for the movie theater screenings.

 Tonight at 7 p.m., two short documentaries and two short films will be shown at The Beacon Cinema from Pacific Northwest filmmakers, including Valor and Sacrifice by Seattle-based Emilio Miguel Torres.
 Many other student filmmakers from the Pacific Northwest will have their films shown too during the 10-day festival.